jpedrocm/experiment_porto_seguro/README.md

 ## Description

 The goal of this project is to explore the [Porto Seguro's Safe Driver Prediction Challenge](https://www.kaggle.com/c/porto-seguro-safe-driver-prediction/) released on Kaggle in November of 2017.
-We aim to simply experiment main monolythic models, find their best hyperparameter configurations and features combination through k-fold cross-validation to get a good final solution.
+We aim to experiment main models, find their best hyperparameter configurations and features combination through k-fold cross-validation to get a good final solution.

 ## Getting Started